 This report is made possible by generous funding from the W.K.
-Kellogg Foundation and the Mary Reynolds Babcock Foundation.
+Kellogg Foundation, Mary Reynolds Babcock Foundation, and contributions from our various community and coalition partners.

 For more information about the West Virginia Center on Budget and Policy or to get copies of this report, please visit our website: www.wvpolicy.org or email info@wvpolicy.org